-MISSION STATEMENT The mission of Lansing Community College is to provide lifelong education based on traditional and contemporary values, and to create a dynamic educational environment that enables individuals to enrich their personal, professional and occupational lives.
-Lansing Community College will continue to develop partnerships with the community that foster support and understanding for mutually beneficial endeavors.
-The College recognizes the diverse community it serves, and believes in nurturing and promoting a climate that supports and respects the value of this diversity.
-Lansing Community College is committed to standards of excellence in the programs that it offers through general education, career training and transfer programs, basic skills education, and supportive services to the students, community, business and industry at the local, national and international levels.
-STRATEGIC GOALS - Maintain and develop the highest standards of academic and curricular and co-curricular excellence in order to promote recruitment, retention and student success in a diverse society. - In recognition and awareness of the value of the College's human resources, continue to provide professional development activities as a commitment to faculty, staff, students, and community. - Recruit faculty, staff and students to promote academic excellence while continuing to emphasize diversity, affirmative action and equal opportunity in staffing and student body. - Emphasize critical/analytical thinking skills across the College's curricula. - Emphasize writing, reading, speaking, and listening skills across the College's curricula. - Develop sufficient technology skills in students, faculty and staff to enable them to function in a modern technological environment. - 7.
-Continue to be sensitive to the issues of statewide governance, coordination and planning. - Continue to strengthen the College's international and external communications. - Enhance the College's resource base in order to maintain the quality of its education, training, support services, and activities. - Develop and enhance partnerships with business, industry, government, labor, public agencies, health service organizations, K-12 school districts, colleges, and universities. - Increase the internationalization of the College's curricula and services in recognition of the competitive international marketplace, world interdependence and a pluralistic society. - Provide continuous development, review and evaluation of the College's total learning environment. - Increase educational opportunities through the use of learning/extension centers and state-of-the-art telecommunication systems.
-Lansing Community College BOARD TRUSTEES
+- 1. Maintain and develop the highest standards of academic and curricular and co-curricular excellence in order to promote recruitment, retention and student success in a diverse society. - In recognition and awareness of the value of the College's human resources, continue to provide professional development activities as a commitment to faculty, staff, students, and community. - 3.
+Recruit faculty, staff and students to promote academic excellence while continuing to emphasize diversity, affirmative action and equal opportunity in staffing and student body. - 4.
+Emphasize critical/analytical thinking skills across the College's curricula. - 5.
+Emphasize writing, reading, speaking, and listening skills across the College's curricula. - 6.
+Develop sufficient technology skills in students, faculty and staff to enable them to function in a modern technological environment. - 7.
+Continue to be sensitive to the issues of statewide governance, coordination and planning. - 8.
+Continue to strengthen the College's international and external communications. - 9.
+Enhance the College's resource base in order to maintain the quality of its education, training, support services, and activities. - Develop and enhance partnerships with business, industry, government, labor, public agencies, health service organizations, K-12 school districts, colleges, and universities. - 11.
+Increase the internationalization of the College's curricula and services in recognition of the competitive international marketplace, world interdependence and a pluralistic society. - 12.
+Provide continuous development, review and evaluation of the College's total learning environment. - Increase educational opportunities through the use of learning/extension centers and state-of-the-art telecommunication systems.